Edward England

-England was born Edward Seegar in Ireland around 1685.
 He took part in Henry Jennings' expedition for the sunken 1715 Treasure Fleet off the coast of Florida, and then began sailing with Charles Vane in 1718.
 Upon Vane and other prominent pirates accepting the King's Pardon, England and some of his men sailed for Africa.
 Along his way he spawned the career of Bartholomew Roberts, among others.
 In 1720, near the African island of Comoros, England and his men got into a violent conflict with James Macrae.
 After 10 days of hiding on an island, England and Macrae agreed to a peace deal, upsetting England's crew; he was subsequently voted out as captain and marooned on the island of Mauritius.
 After four months, England and the loyal crewman that had been stranded with him managed to build a boat and sail to a pirate safe haven in Madagascar.
 He died sometime in the winter of 1720–21, possibly from tropical disease.

 Early life

-Born in Ireland as Edward Seegar sometime around 1685, he was probably raised a Catholic, and was said to be an educated man.
-Seegar changed his surname to England when he turned pirate.
-Some sources claim "Seegar" was not England's name at all, but was instead a separate pirate (Jasper Seagar) who sailed under England.
+Born in Ireland sometime around 1685, he was probably raised a Catholic, and was said to be an educated man.
+Occasionally referred to in some sources as "Edward Seegar" (or born as Seegar before changing his name to England), other sources and witnesses confirm "Seegar" was not England's name at all, but was instead a separate pirate (Jasper Seagar) who sailed under England.
 England made his way to Jamaica and during the War of the Spanish Succession he served as a privateer.
 He was captured by the pirate captain Christopher Winter and forced to join the crew.
 Winter took England to the pirate base on Nassau, Bahamas.
 England took part in Henry Jennings' assault on the Spanish salvage camp at Palma de Ayz, Florida, stealing £87,000 in gold and silver.
 England is next reported as Charles Vane's quartermaster, in March 1718.
-Vane's sloop, the Lark was captured by the Royal Navy, but England and the rest of the crew were released to induce the other pirates of Nassau to accept the King's pardon.
+Vane's sloop, the Lark, was captured by the Royal Navy, but England and the rest of the crew were released to induce the other pirates of Nassau to accept the King's pardon.